Trystan Colon: Baltimore Ravens

 After not being selected in the 2020 NFL draft, Colon was signed as an undrafted free agent by the Baltimore Ravens.
-He was waived on September 5, 2020, and re-signed to the practice squad the next day.
-He was elevated to the active roster on October 10, 2020, for the team's week 5 game against the Cincinnati Bengals, and reverted to the practice squad after the game.
-He was promoted to the active roster on October 12, 2020, and made his first career start against the Pittsburgh Steelers on December 2, 2020, due in part to the Ravens' team-wide COVID-19 outbreak.
+He was waived by Baltimore on September 5, 2020, and was re-signed to the practice squad the next day.
+Colon was elevated to the active roster on October 10, for the team's Week 5 game against the Cincinnati Bengals, and reverted to the practice squad after the game.
+He was promoted to the active roster on October 12, and made his first career start against the Pittsburgh Steelers on December 2, due in part to the Ravens' team-wide COVID-19 outbreak.

 The Ravens placed an exclusive-rights free agent tender on Colon on March 10, 2021.
 He signed a one-year contract on April 18.
 The Ravens' announcement of this signing officially referred to him as Trystan Colon for the first time, per his request, and has remained the case since.

 The Ravens placed an exclusive-rights free agent tender on Colon on March 9, 2022.
 He played a total of 20 games in his three seasons, 2020 through 2022, with the Ravens.

 New York Jets

 On March 22, 2023, Colon signed with the New York Jets.
-On August 29, 2023, Colon was waived.
+On August 29, Colon was waived by the Jets.

 Arizona Cardinals

 On August 30, 2023, Colon was claimed off waivers by the Arizona Cardinals.
-During the 2023 season, he played 14 games, four as a starter, most at left guard.
-On March 11, 2024, he signed a $1.75 million, one-year contract with the Arizona Cardinals.
+During the regular season, he played 14 games, four as a starter, most at left guard.

+On March 11, 2024, Colon re–signed with the Cardinals on a $1.75 million, one-year contract.

 Detroit Lions

 On June 4, 2025, Colon signed with the Detroit Lions.
 He was released on August 26 as part of final roster cuts, and re-signed to the practice squad the next day.
 On September 16, Colon was promoted to the active roster.
+He made 12 appearances for Detroit during the regular season, including four starts.
+On January 3, 2026, Colon was placed on season-ending injured reserve due to a wrist injury.

+Jacksonville Jaguars

+On June 4, 2026, Colon signed with the Jacksonville Jaguars.
+He announced his retirement from professional football on August 4, 2026.